Traffic Management Act 2004

-The Traffic Management Act 2004 (c 18) is an Act of the Parliament of the United Kingdom.
+The Traffic Management Act 2004 (c.
+18) is an Act of the Parliament of the United Kingdom.
 It sets out how road networks should be managed by local authorities and includes regulations for roadworks.
 The Act has been implemented from 1 April 2008 across the United Kingdom.

 Part 2 - Network Management

-This section sets out the network management duty to "secure the expeditious movement of traffic".
+This section sets out the network management duty to "secure the expeditious movement of traffic", which is defined as pedestrians as well as vehicles.

-Part 4 - Street Works
+Parts 3 and 4 - Permits and Street Works

 All the parties interested in occupying streets/highways need to follow the specified guidelines.
 The main highlights are as follows: